 By automating the control of expenses, it allows your users and approvers to immediately see the expenses that are out-of-policy and add an explanation or remove them altogether from their expenses list.

-5. How to communicate about your Expense Policy?
+5. How to communicate about your T&E Policy?

-Work with an internal or external designer to build an expense policy document that will impress your employees.
-Your expenses policy is only effective if employees know about it. so it’s important to make this easily accessible but also to give regular feedback when employees violate the expense policy.
+Work with an internal or external designer to build an T&E document that will impress your employees.
+Your expenses policy is only effective if employees know about it. so it’s important to make this easily accessible but also to give regular feedback when employees violate the corporate policy.
 A good way to do this is to include your policy in your expense platform, making it available for employee’s every time they expense something.

-Looking for an example of a travel & expense policy?
+Looking for an example of a T&E policy?
 Look no further and download our template.